Back to Blog

 The reasons for toxicity are mainly three.
 If we’re looking at a company as a whole, we can accuse a corrupt culture.
 If we take a closer look, at the team level, we can notice the consequences of poor leadership.
 And finally, harmful employees can be part of the equation.
 Let’s analyze them one by one, in correlation with the symptoms they trigger.

 “If you go to strong-cultured environments, chances are that they’re going to have cultural values that are very meaningful to them.
 Often. [...]
-A toxic work environment is when you see that those cultural values are being weaponized, that they’re being used selfishly as opposed to nobly.”
-That’s what Professor Frances Frei told us when we interviewed her.
+A toxic work environment is when you see that those cultural values are being weaponized, that they’re being used selfishly as opposed to nobly.” – Professor Frances Frei.

 Sadly, as it turns out, even the most beautiful value can be weaponized.
 As the Harvard Business School Professor mentioned, this is even touching the value of meritocracy - one that can make anyone’s heart sing - as it’s currently being weaponized in many fast-growing work environments.
 It’s being used to justify the status quo in businesses where only a thin slice of the pie of demographics is rewarded with the possibility of having a successful career.